tapebrief

 Guidance is issued for the full year only, refreshed each quarter.
 Prior and new below are the same FY updated this quarter.

-Reaffirmed unchanged this quarter: EPS (non-GAAP) ($6.02 to $6.12), EPS Growth (8% expected growth in 2026 compared to 2025), Long-term EPS and Dividend Growth Rate (7-9%)
+Reaffirmed unchanged this quarter: EPS (non-GAAP) ($6.02–$6.12), EPS growth (8% growth vs. 2025), Long-term EPS and dividend growth rate targets (7-9% annually through 2030 and beyond)

 Other KPIs